Social Icons

 Directed by Eli Roth

 The movie is based on the 1973 novel of the same name by John Bellairs.
-The book was the first of a series of twelve and I wonder if this movie had been more profitable maybe we would have seen a sequel.
-The movie is a dark fantasy with just enough comedy, but the gaps in between made way for boredom to set in as you watch.
-The movie does not strike me as something you must to see, but as one of those movies where the actors did their best, but the material was subpar.
+The book was the first in a series of twelve, and I wonder if this movie had been more profitable, maybe we would have seen a sequel.
+The film is a dark fantasy with just enough comedy, but the gaps in between allow boredom to creep in as you watch.
+It doesn’t strike me as a must-see, but rather as one of those movies where the actors did their best with subpar material.

-Even the effects will come off as average, better than what you will see in B-movies, but not enough and for a dark fantasy movie.
-There seem to be less use of effects as I would have expected (except when magic was being done).
-The movie also had wasted casts which only served one purpose and that was that.
-Makes you wonder if the movie will not have gotten along fine if they were not there, example being the antagonist’s wife.
+Even the effects feel average—better than what you’d see in B-movies, but not quite enough for a dark fantasy film.
+There seemed to be less reliance on effects than I expected (except during the magic scenes).
+The movie also had wasted characters who served only one purpose.
+You’re left wondering if the story would have been just fine without them—for example, the antagonist’s wife.

-The plot is around the life of Lewis (Owen Vaccaro), a young boy who just lost his parents.
-All he had left of them was a Magic 8-ball they gave him and a picture.
-He was to now start living with his uncle Jonathan (Jack Black), who is as weird as they come.
-We also meet someone who seems to come in and out of the house when she wants, it is Jonathan’s neighbor and best friend Florence (Cate Blanchett).
+The plot revolves around Lewis (Owen Vaccaro), a young boy who recently lost his parents.
+All he has left of them is a Magic 8-ball they gave him and a photograph.
+Now, he has to live with his uncle Jonathan (Jack Black), who is as odd as they come.
+We’re also introduced to Florence (Cate Blanchett), Jonathan’s neighbor and best friend, who seems to come and go from the house as she pleases.

-After an odd night, the next night led Lewis to discover that there is something about Jonathan that he is not sharing.
-When he found Jonathan with an axe and having a go at a wall, his panic led Jonathan to open up to him a little.
+After an odd first night, the second night leads Lewis to discover there’s something Jonathan isn’t telling him.
+When he catches Jonathan hacking away at a wall with an axe, his panic forces Jonathan to open up a little.

-The House with a Clock in its walls is one of those forgettable movies that you will see and wonder some time after that happened in it.
+The House with a Clock in Its Walls is one of those forgettable movies that you’ll watch and, sometime later, find yourself wondering what even happened in it.

 Breaking News In Yuba County (2021)